Top 50 Wrongful Death Settlements in the Nation in 2021

 Does the type of claim and/or action brought have any impact on hospital liens?

-In a survival action can the estate recover damages for physical pain and mental anguish if the victim was killed or lost consciousness quickly?
+In a survival action can the estate recover damages for physical pain and mental anguish if the victim was killed or lost consciousness instantly?

-How Do You Prove a Wrongful death claim in Texas
+How Do You Prove a Wrongful Death Case?

 You have to prove 4 different elements.

-1. The defendant’s actions must have caused your loved one’s passing (either in whole or part)
+- The defendant’s actions must have caused your loved one’s passing (either in whole or part),

-2. The defendant must have acted with negligence or the specific intent to cause harm
+- The defendant must have acted with negligence or the specific intent to cause harm,

-3. Your loved one’s death must have affected you or other surviving family members who can get compensation
+- Your loved one’s death must have affected you or other surviving family members who are allowed to bring a wrongful death action, and

-4. Surviving family members must be present and suffer monetarily because of the demise
+- Surviving family members must be present and suffer monetarily and/or emotionally because of the wrongful death.

 Was the defendant negligent?

-The most difficult aspect of any Wrongful death claim is proving negligence.
+The most difficult aspect of any wrongful death claim is proving negligence.
 If someone was driving drunk and well over the legal BAC limit, negligence is easy to prove.
-But in cases where medical malpractice, it’s not always so clear and often costs lots of time and money to show.
+But in cases alleging medical malpractice, for example, it’s not always so clear and often costs lots of time and money to determine.

-You might also hear this called “proving duty” which refers to the fact the defendant is liable to the decedent for a duty of “due care.”
-Basically, that’s a duty to keep the other person safe or not to do something that may harm another person.
+You might also hear this called “breach of duty” which refers to the fact the defendant is liable to the decedent for a duty of “due care.”
+Basically, that’s a duty to keep the other person safe or not to do something that may harm the person.

 Did the defendant’s actions cause your loved one’s death?